Je0pardy/cloudformazure/README.md

 You need to get Public IP of VM from terraform apply output (there is an outputs.tf file on repo)
 "terraform output vm_ip"

-From web browser VM IP:3000 login Grafana with default password (admin:admin) you can change the password after login
+From web browser VM IP:3000 login Grafana with default password (admin:admin) you can change the password after login.
+There is a predefined Dashboard called as Weather in Estonia (weatherestonia.json)

+## Github Actions
+For automate the flow, github actions is used.
+There are two workflows for terraform plan and apply.
+When a PR created workflow "Terraform Plan" triggering and after succesfull run and merge "Terraform Apply" also tiggering automatically and provision infrastructure.

 ## Resources ##